What is a Wells Fargo HSA Account?

 Pros and Cons of Having an HSA Account

-While having an HSA sounds great, there are both benefits and drawbacks that come along with having a HSA.
+While having an HSA sounds great, it comes with both benefits and drawbacks.

 Pros

-• Making contributions will reduce your taxable income, resulting in savings when tax time comes around
+- Making contributions will reduce your taxable income, resulting in tax savings when tax time arrives.

-• All accrued interest and capital gains are non-taxable, so long as you use HSA funds for qualified medical expenses
+- All accrued interest and capital gains are non-taxable, provided you use HSA funds for qualified medical expenses.

 Cons

-• In order to have an HSA account you need to be enrolled in a High Deductible Health Plan
+- To have an HSA account, you need to be enrolled in a high-deductible health Plan.

 What is a Health Reimbursement Account (HRA)?